 Frequently Asked Questions

-Can I take some days off during the STaRS Internship Program?
+Can I take some days off during the RAMP UP / STaRS Internship Program?

 At the outset of the application process, we ask individuals to commit to being present for the entire, contiguous 7-week period of the internship.
 If an individual is unable to make this commitment, we ask them to consider applying at another time.